All Episodes

 I don't care.

-Um, radio is a uh very competitive business.
+Radio is a very competitive business.

-Now they're twelve hundred, I think.
+Now there are 1,200, I think.

-It's just it's grown.
+It's grown.

-Uh you know, I could uh get you know t if conservatism expressed on the radio was what got ratings, then there would have been somebody long before me that was number one.
+If conservatism expressed on the radio was what got ratings, then there would have been somebody long before me that was number one.

 A talent on loan from God, I actually mean.

-I think I'm blessed uh by God.
+I think I'm blessed by God.

 Cutting edge, I am.

-Uh it's not required that everybody love us.
+It's not required that everybody love us.

 We're looking at right now, you can't see it, but we have a picture of you and your dad and your grandfather that you sent to us.

-Uh you talk sometimes, you say, you know, boy, if my parents could see this.
+You talk sometimes, you say, you know, boy, if my parents could see this.

-He came out of Great Depression.
+He came out of the Great Depression.

-It was a formative experience of his life, and he went to World War II.
+It was a formative experience of his life.

-And when you come out of the Great Depression, uh the key to success, the key to even getting a job was a college education.
+And when you come out of the Great Depression, the key to success, the key to even getting a job was a college education.

 It was prison.

-And I went to college for one year, I flunked speech twice.
+And I went to college for one year.

-Yeah, and I gave every speech, but I didn't outline them.
+I gave every speech, but I didn't outline them.

-They should have called it outline one-on-one.
+They should have called it Outline 101.

-He just thought that that he had failed as a father to properly instruct me and prepare me.
+He just thought that he had failed as a father to properly instruct me and prepare me.

-Uh and so all of this, you know, being denounced by the Senate majority leader, uh, the guy responsible for the illegal driver's license question being asked of Hillary in the debate, he would be stunned, he would not believe it.
+And so all of this, you know, being denounced by the Senate majority leader, the guy responsible for the illegal driver's license question being asked of Hillary in the debate, he would be stunned.

-But he just he died before I had really mushroomed here.
+But he just, he died before I had really mushroomed here.

 He didn't go to school.

-My mother said from you, silly.
+My mother said, from you, silly.

-He was he was a brilliant man.
+He was a brilliant man.

 Like a lot of our dads.